ropensci/geojsonio/cran-comments.md

-R CMD CHECK passed on my local OS X install with R 3.2.1 and R development version, Ubuntu running on Travis-CI, and Windows R 3.2.1 and devel on Win-Builder.
+R CMD CHECK passed on my local OS X install with R 3.2.3 and R development version, Ubuntu running on Travis-CI, and Windows R 3.2.1 and devel on Win-Builder.

-This submission has a number of bug fixes, including importing all non-base R functions (i.e., from methods, stats, and utils).
+This submission has a number of bug fixes, with a new function, and some minor improvements.

 Thanks!
 Scott Chamberlain